 - The transfer bench discussed above is also usable as a shower seat.

 - Shower chairs are seats that are usually plastic that you can place in the shower or tub and sit on while showering.
 Shower chairs come in many options from plain, small benches to elaborate thrones with backs, arms, and cushions.

-Once a safe position for showering is set, there are other helpful bathroom safety products you may not have considered.
+Once a safe position for showering is set, consider these ideas too:

 - Non-slip bathtub mats are necessary to prevent slips and falls from a wet tub surface.